-- Submission of your project (through the Quest portal) and its approval by all members of your advisory committee.
+- Submission of your project and its approval by all members of your advisory committee.
 Due: the last day of classes of your graduation semester.
 The University Scholar Program follows the same extension policy as the Honors Program.
 If your University Scholar project is also your Honors thesis, then you must submit your project twice, once for the University Scholar Program and once for the Honors Program.

 As a graduating University Scholar, you are required to present your research in a public forum at the Frontiers in Undergraduate Research Poster Exhibition in October or April of your senior year.